fortinetdev/terraform-provider-fortios/website/docs/r/fortios_firewall_authportal.html.markdown

 The following arguments are supported:

 * `groups` - Firewall user groups permitted to authenticate through this portal.
 Separate group names with spaces.
+The structure of `groups` block is documented below.
 * `portal_addr` - Address (or FQDN) of the authentication portal.
 * `portal_addr6` - IPv6 address (or FQDN) of authentication portal.
 * `identity_based_route` - Name of the identity-based route that applies to this portal.